jsndyks/web/rides/wye95.md

 Love it up here … from the drain by the roadside, past the ponds, through the streams and meadows, with wood anemones and garlic in the hedgerows in the springtime, around the virages and the beech woods, up to _Devauden_.
 The main road can be busy and the final 400m is steep, but it’s a great run!

 ##### 69km Devauden
 My Great uncle lived here when I was a kid, we used to cycle over.
-He had a house in the village when he was older, but originally lived in a white farmhouse, which is just out of the village on the right on the north on the way to Trellech.
+He had a house in the village when he was older, but originally lived in a white farmhouse, which is just out of the village on the right on the north on the way to _Trellech_.
 I won't make you pedal along there, but I usually do just for all-time sakes.
 Eat that flapjack.

 ##### 69.5km Descent
 Good views of the _Black Mountains_ as you look right.